kasunkv/vsts-task-starter/README.md

 * **description** :  Short description for the VSTS Task
 * **contributions:id** : Identifier of the VSTS task

-The [Manifest Reference Documentation](https://docs.microsoft.com/en-us/vsts/extend/develop/manifest) include the full list of configuration options and their description you can refer to change the `vss-extension.json` file.
+The [Manifest Reference](https://docs.microsoft.com/en-us/vsts/extend/develop/manifest) include the full list of configuration options and their description you can refer to change the `vss-extension.json` file.

 ### package.json